Timeline- Mary Todd Lincoln (1818-1882)

 1876

-The jury of a second sanity hearing declares that Mary is “restored to reason” and she resumes control of her finances.
+A second jury declares that Mary is “restored to reason” and she resumes control of her finances.

 In the fall Mary travels to Pau, France, where she will live for the next few years.